The need for skilled grant writers has never been greater.

 Post-award responsibilities: reporting, compliance, and relationship-building

-Assignment: Finalize and prepare a proposal for submission.
+Assignment: Finalize and prepare a proposal for submission

-Session 8: Mock Review Panel & Q&A
+Session 8: Mock Review Panel

-Review and critique a few proposals (sharing yours is optional)
+Review and critique proposals

-Group discussion on lessons learned and next steps
+Discussion on lessons learned

 Session 9: Becoming a professional Grant Writer